-The way of life in Shimane, especially if you’re coming from a large city, is much slower and can take a while to get used to.
+The way of life in Shimane – especially if you’re coming from a large city – is much slower, and can take a while to get used to.
 It can also be frustrating at times not having access to some of things you enjoyed at home.
-But often, after your first few months you’ll find you’re not missing them as much as you thought you would.
+But often, after your first few months you’ll find you’re not missing those things as much as you thought you would.

 And there are more than a few benefits to living the Shimane life: